Headache?

 4. As your torso approaches parallel to the floor, press your fingertips onto the floor directly below your shoulders so your arms are parallel to one another.

 5. Extend your elbows fully so your arms are straight.
 (If you cannot reach the floor with your fingertips, inhale, and slowly come back up.
-Now find yourself some books, or cushions to place on the floor to make the distance shorter for your fingertips to reach.
-(You will get there eventually, with more practice, but for now, just accept that your hamstrings may be tight, and you are gradually going to loosen them.)
+Now find yourself some books or cushions to place on the floor to make it easier for your fingertips to reach.

 9. Now think about widening the shoulder blades across your back and check in with how your shoulders feel.
 If you are drawing them up toward your ears and they feel tight, take an inhale and relax them down.

-11. Stay in the pose anywhere from 30 seconds to 1 minute.
+11. Stay in the pose anywhere from 20 seconds to 1 minute.
 Breathing deeply and consciously all the time.
 To come out of the stretch, inhale, and move your hands one at a time to your hips.
-Press your feet into the floor and raise your torso up on the exhale.
+Press your feet into the floor and raise your torso on the exhale.

 12. Walk your feet back together and stand tall while you take a few breaths.